p-kuen/bHUD/README.md

 - You can enable/disable every part of this HUD or the complete one ( if you restart the game or the server, this settings will stay )
 - You can change the size of the Minimap ( at the moment this setting doesn't stay after a restart, but will be added soon! )
 - As I mentioned, it is not fully completed, so some new settings and changes will come

+<b>How to open the settings panel:</b>
+Write in the chatbox: "!bhud_settings" and press enter

 <h3>Fixes:</h3>
 - You can now use bHUD in the SinglePlayer!